paulburgess1357/Competitive-Programming/README.md

 # Competitive-Programming
-Competitive Programming Notes &amp; Code

-Source: Guide to Competitive Programming by Antti Laaksonen
+The following is a collection of competitive programming notes and code.
+The repo closely follows the chapter structure from the book Guide to Competitive Programming 2nd Edition by Antti Laaksonen.
+However, the sources of the notes can come from a variety of places.
+The primary source of the notes is listed at the top of each section.

 ## Chapter 2:
 ### 2.1 : Language Features